Do you ever ask yourself why some houses don't sell?

 Did the price work for or against you?
 The "right" price depends on market conditions, competition, and the condition of your home.
 Pricing it too high is as dangerous as pricing it too low.
 If your home doesn't compare favorably with others in the price range you've set, you won't be taken seriously by prospects or agents.
 You'll get the facts when you see the statistics!
 To help you to establish a realistic selling price for your home, ask your agent to provide you with an up-to-date competitive market analysis to give you:

 - A review of comparable homes recently sold or currently for sale.

 - An idea of how long other homes have been listed, in order to calculate the average time in which a home can sell in today's market.

-- A review of homes whose listings have expired, to understand what issues were at play.
+- A review of homes whose houses have expired, to understand what issues were at play.

 3. Condition of your home

 Showcase quality!
 Is your house someone else's idea of a dream home?
 When buyers enter are they inspired?
 Do they think, "I love this house!"
 Remember, the decision to buy a home is based on emotion, not logic.
 A house in move-in condition invites a sale.
 You need to consider:

 - Fixing all the little squeaks and cracks.

 - Making it uncluttered.